blue-build/modules/modules/dnf4/README.md

 ## Known issues

-Replacing the kernel with `dnf4` module is not done cleanly & some remaints of old kernel will be present.
+Replacing the kernel with `dnf` module is not done cleanly & some remaints of old kernel will be present.
-Please use `rpm-ostree` module for this purpose until this `dnf4` behavior is fixed.
+Please use `rpm-ostree` module for this purpose until this `dnf` behavior is fixed.